cjmathy/ode_model/README.md

-# ODE Model
+#ODE Model

 This project implements a numerical integrator for solving systems of ordinary differential equations describing molecular species.
-The project is written in Python 2.7.
+The project is written in Python 3.6.

 ## Usage